How to properly measure your mule's head for a bridle/headstall.

 Mules are typically broader in the forehead, compared to a horse's head.
-This is why horse headstalls do not give adequate or comfortable fit to a mule.
-Physically and mentally, the mule is a different animal all together.
-Understand that tight fitting headstalls will often contribute to a mule developing ear shyness, of not wanting his ears touched.
-Poor fitting tack will encourage problems to develop within your mule.
-You want to give your mule the advantage, if you mule is comfortable wearing his tack, chances are he will be a willing partner on the trail.
+This is why horse headstalls do not give adequate fit to a mule.
+Tight-fitting headstalls will often contribute to a mule developing ear shyness, not wanting his ears touched.
+If your mule is comfortable wearing his tack, chances are he will be a willing partner on the trail.
 Ill-fitting tack will cause problems to develop with your mule simply because he is reacting to pain/discomfort.